-chdef -t node -o node01 -p postscripts=foo,bar (The "-p" means to add these to whatever is already set.)
+chdef -t node -o node01 -p postscripts=foo,bar

+(The "-p" means to add these to whatever is already set.)
+See the TopDoc Appendix D for more information.

 3.5.
 Add NTP setup script (optional)

 To enable the NTP services on the cluster, first configure NTP on the management node and start ntpd.